 RoHS and the recast directive RoHS2 that went into effect in July 2011 do exempt a number of materials and products from the requirements set forth in the Directive and include additional restrictions that went into effect on December 31, 2011.
 The new RoHS2 Directive is officially titled Directive 2011/65/EU of the European Parliament and of the Council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
 More information is available at the National Measurement Office website.

 - Products Tested – component materials in products

-- Hazardous Chemicals Evaluated – lead, mercury, cadmium and hexavalent chromium
+- Hazardous Chemicals Evaluated – lead, mercury, cadmium, hexavalent chromium and total bromine

 - Test Methods – spectroscopy and wet chemistry determine concentration levels